Mystery Shapes adds excitement to your morning!

 Good work!
 Which shape did you make?

-A rectangle, you’re right!
+You’re right- it’s a rectangle!
 Let’s count the number of sides together.
-(Now I am dragging my marker from dot to dot as we count together.)
+(I’m dragging my marker from dot to dot as we count together.)

 One, two, three, four!
 You’re right!
 A rectangle has four sides.

-Notice how this shows by example.
+Notice how this is shown by example.
 I didn’t tell my three-year-old that he did something wrong because he didn’t!
 He is creative and can sometimes fall into imaginary play.
 I encourage that.

 I swooped in to reinforce the objective, and then we swiftly carried on to the next shape.